joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/15/world/europe/november-17-giotopoulos-prison-release.html

 **B-52 Bomber Crashes at Edwards Air Force Base in California**\
 `The crash occurred shortly after takeoff this morning from Edwards Air Force Base in California.
-Emergency crews were responding to the site.`\
+Initial indications were that the accident was “not survivable,” officials said.`\
 https://www.nytimes.com/2026/06/15/us/b-52-crash-edwards-air-force-base-california.html

 **In Its Tragic Finale, ‘Romeo and Juliet’ Is Interrupted by a Cat**\